Have Questions?

 678-854-6090

-Pathways Center Care Campus has been providing ongoing addiction care and rehabilitation services to residents of the Newnan area.
+Pathways Center Care Campus has been providing ongoing addiction care and rehabilitation services to residents of the Newnan, GA. area.
 Today, Pathways Center Care Campus provides services like group therapy, 12-step facilitation approach, cognitive/behavior therapy, dual diagnosis drug rehab, couple/family therapy, matrix model and others in line with its belief of following rehabilitation treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient detoxification centers, outpatient day treatment, short term rehab programs, long term drug abuse treatment, inpatient addiction treatment centers and others.